-The event will be hosted on 20-23 April in Singapore to explore how you can build next-generation workplaces to drive Workplace Excellence, Enterprise Collaboration and Value Creation.
+The event will be hosted on 21-22 April virtually to explore how you can build next-generation workplaces to drive Workplace Excellence, Enterprise Collaboration and Value Creation.

 What’s in store for you in 2020?